ryanmonro/instagram-data-download-json-tool/README.md

 Run the script, specifying the path:
 `python instagram_data.py [path]`

-It will spit out all the images and videos it can find.
 You can also specify an output folder, but that's optional.

+The script will copy all the images and videos it can find.
+They will have a `modified date` according to the `taken_at` attribute in the JSON file, and photos will also have dates and captions added to their EXIF data.

 My download came in three folders, and only folders 2 and 3 contained a media.json file.
 Your mileage may vary, especially if you posted more photos than I did.

-note: as far as I can tell, any posts that are 'not found' are ones that you've deleted from inside the app.
+As far as I can tell, any posts that are 'not found' are ones that you've deleted from inside the app.
 Instagram handily reminds you that they once existed, but reassuringly doesn't give you a copy of the thing you deleted.

 ## Problems?